-Serbia: Mining, unexploited opportunity; the state improves the business climate for FDI26.
-July 2013. / News Serbia Energy
+Serbia: Mining, unexploited opportunity; the state improves the business climate for FDI, News Serbia Energy

 With the new law of mineral exploration and mining the state is trying to revive this branch and start up the country.
 Although many foreign companies seek ores and minerals in Serbia, revenue in the budget is minimal.

 Some mines in Serbia were closed after privatization.
 The government is now looking for the way to re-start their production, because, they say, they are perspective.
 According to unofficial data, unused investigated mineral wealth is estimated at 260 billion dollars.